astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/union.md

 def f():
     # revealed: int | str
     reveal_type(a)
-    # Since bool is a subtype of int we merge both types to int here.
-But we do allow assigning boolean value
+    # Since bool is a subtype of int we simplify to int here.
+But we do allow assigning boolean values (see below).
     # revealed: int
     reveal_type(a1)
     # revealed: int | float | str